 Instructions

-- Add in the rest of the ingredients into the blender.
-Blend until a smooth batter forms.
-You might have to stop blending and scrap down the sides for a few times.1 cup plant milk, ⅔ cup applesauce, 2 tablespoons maple syrup, 2 teaspoons baking powder, 1 teaspoon vanilla extract, 1 teaspoon ground cinnamon
+- Add the rest of the ingredients and blend until everything is well incorporated.
+Add a splash of milk if the batter is too thick.1 cup plant milk, ⅔ cup applesauce, 2 tablespoons maple syrup, 2 teaspoons baking powder, 1 teaspoon vanilla extract, 1 teaspoon ground cinnamon

 Notes

-Reheating - You can either reheat frozen pancakes in the microwave for around 60 seconds, in an oven preheated to 180C/350F for 10-12 minutes, or in a toaster.
+Reheating - You can either reheat frozen pancakes in the microwave in 30-second bursts, in an oven preheated to 180C/350F for 8-12 minutes, or in a toaster.

 Nutrition